Food: Foraging, Hunting, and Preservation

 - Stay safe.
 Starvation is slow, poisoning is fast

-Remember: You can survive weeks without food.
+You can survive weeks without food.
 Don't take risks.
 Focus on abundant, safe sources.
-Quality food identification now (study) prevents deadly mistakes later.
+Time spent on plant identification now prevents deadly mistakes later.